chynnalew/PierresVendors.Solution/README.md

 * Clone [this](github.com/chynnalew/PierresVendors.Solution) repository, or download and open the Zip on your local machine
 * Open the PierresVendors.Solution folder in your preferred text editor
-* Restore and build the project:
+* Restore, build, and run the project:
   - Navigate to the PierresVendors.Solutions/PierresVendors folder in the command line or terminal -- Run the command "$ dotnet restore" to restore the project dependencies -- Run the command "$ dotnet build" to build and compile the project